How to leave your California residency?

 4) Post-transition challenges

-The transition may be over, but the ripple effects could follow you for a while.
+The transition may be over, but the ripple effects could follow you for some time.
 This chapter is about navigating the aftershocks of changing your residency from California to another state.
 Let’s explore what awaits you and how to prepare for it.

 Audit anticipations: preparing for potential residency audits